Community education officer

 What to expect

-• The work often requires sensitivity, creativity and determination to overcome barriers and engage learners.
-Be prepared for setbacks before success is achieved.
+- The work often requires sensitivity, creativity and determination to overcome barriers and engage learners.
+You may need to be prepared for setbacks before success is achieved.

-• Encouraging lifelong learning and increasing access to education in areas of the community that haven't traditionally taken part before can be challenging.
+- Encouraging lifelong learning and increasing access to education in areas of the community that haven't traditionally taken part before can be challenging.
 For example, helping the homeless, those with substance addiction, perpetrators and/or victims of crime or domestic violence.
+However, when successful, results can be very rewarding.

 Qualifications